rspamd/rspamd.com/doc/quickstart.md

 This guide describes the main steps to get and start working with Rspamd.
 In particular, we describe the following setup:

-- Debian Jessie (or another OS with systemd)
+- Ubuntu Bionic (or another OS with systemd)
 - Postfix MTA
 - Redis cache
 - Dovecot with Sieve plugin to sort mail and learn by moving messages to `Junk` folder

-For those who are planning migration from SpamAssassin, it might be useful to check the [SA migration guide]({{ site.baseurl }}/doc/tutorials/migrate_sa.html)

 ## Alternative guides (3rd party)